Surfshark vs CyberGhost: an extensive comparison guide

 Logging practices

+CyberGhost and Surfshark claim not to log their user data apart from the necessary payment details.
 As the two VPNs are based in good locations, away from restrictive privacy laws or surveillance agreements, we can expect them both to maintain these practices.

 Retaining user data

-Aside from that Surfshark goes a step further with its Warrant canary.
+Aside from that, Surfshark goes a step further with its Warrant canary.

 Additional security features